 Under Italian law, no specific regulation is provided in relation to the settlement of product liability cases.
 Depending on the availability of the parties, disputes can be settled either before or during the proceedings.
-If proceedings are pending, settlements can be reached by the parties out of court or under the court's quidance.
+If proceedings are pending, settlements can be reached by the parties out of court or under the court's guidance.

 A dispute that is the subject matter of class action proceedings can also be settled out of court by the parties without the need to ask for the court's prior approval.
 However, the settlement agreement does not affect the rights of the consumers who did not expressly approve it.
-Furthermore, Law no. 31/2019 which recently reformed the previous rules governing class actions and collective actions, introduced provisions to encourage the consensual settlement of disputes, such as the possibility for the court to formulate a proposal for a settlement agreement and the possibility for the common representative of the participants in the class action to agree with the defendant on a project for a settlement agreement, which must be approved by the judge.
+Further, Law No. 31/2019, which recently reformed the previous rules governing class actions and collective actions, introduced provisions to encourage the consensual settlement of disputes, such as the possibility for the court to formulate a proposal for a settlement agreement and the possibility for the common representative of the class members to agree with the defendant on a project for a settlement agreement, which must be approved by the judge.
+Legislative Decree No. 28 of 10 March 2023, which implemented Directive EU No. 2020/1828 and introduced the new provisions on representative actions, also contains provisions that encourage the parties to reach settlement and conciliatory agreements.

-Alternative dispute resolution

-35 Is alternative dispute resolution required or advisable before or instead of proceeding with litigation?
+Alternative dispute resolution Is alternative dispute resolution required or advisable before or instead of proceeding with litigation?
 How commonly is ADR and arbitration used to resolve claims?

-Several alternative dispute resolution (ADR) mechanisms are available and, in some instances, they are compulsory for the parties before starting litigation in court.
-For instance, in the case of claims related to the payment of any amount between €1,100 and €50,000, before litigating in court, the parties to a dispute must attempt to carry out negotiations in the presence of their attorneys at law and try to amicably settle their dispute (assisted negotiation).
-Furthermore, pursuant to Law No. 28 of 2010, anyone who intends to bring an action in court relating to a dispute concerning property rights, insurance, banking and financial contracts, compensation for damages resulting from the circulation of vehicles and boats, and medical and healthcare liability, is obliged to initiate a mediation procedure in an attempt to solve the dispute out of court, before starting any judicial proceedings.
+Several alternative dispute resolution (ADR) mechanisms are available and, in some instances, they are compulsory for the parties before starting individual litigation in court.
+For instance, in the case of claims related to the payment of any amount between €1,100 and €50,000, before litigating in court, the parties to a dispute must attempt to carry out negotiations in the presence of their attorneys at law and try to amicably settle their dispute (assisted negotiation (ie, negotiation with the assistance and support of lawyers)).
+Further, pursuant to Legislative Decree No. 28 of 2010, anyone who intends to bring an action in court relating to a dispute concerning, inter alia, property rights, insurance, banking and financial contracts and medical and healthcare liability, must initiate a mediation proceedings.
 Nothing prevents the parties to any dispute from making such an attempt on a voluntary basis.
-Since 1 May 2020, recourse to mediation before bringing a legal action is compulsory for disputes concerning breach of contractual obligations attributable to covid-19 containment measures.
+Since 30 June 2020, recourse to mediation before bringing a legal action is compulsory for disputes concerning breach of contractual obligations attributable to covid-19 containment measures.

 ADR is still not broadly used to solve domestic claims.
 Recourse to arbitration is often preferred to solve disputes that concern parties from different jurisdictions for business-to-business claims and for claims of a high value, considering the costs involved.
-Court litigation in Italy is definitively less expensive.